Subcontracting Invoicing in France 2026: VAT Reverse Charge in Construction, Mandatory Mentions and the 1975 Subcontracting Act

 1. The Legal Framework: Two Texts That Must Not Be Confused#

 Law no. 75-1334 of 31 December 1975 is the framework legislation on subcontracting.
-It sets out contractual obligations (acceptance, payment-condition approval, performance bonds), the right to direct payment and civil sanctions.
-It applies to all sectors but finds its primary application in construction.
+It sets out contractual obligations (acceptance of the subcontractor by the project owner, approval of payment terms, performance bonds), the right to direct payment when the main contractor defaults and the civil sanctions attached to non-compliance.
+It applies to all sectors but finds its primary application in construction, where the financial exposure of subcontractors to the failure of a main contractor is at its highest.

-Article 283 nonies of the CGI introduces a specific VAT mechanism: in construction subcontracting, VAT is not collected by the subcontractor but by the main contractor.
+Article 283 nonies of the CGI introduces a specific VAT mechanism: in construction subcontracting between VAT-registered businesses, VAT is not collected by the subcontractor but by the main contractor.
 This is known as reverse charge or "autoliquidation".
+It was introduced in 2014 to combat VAT fraud schemes where subcontractors collected VAT without remitting it while main contractors deducted it normally.
+Today it is the default audit topic for any inspection of a construction company.

 2. Legal Definition of Subcontracting#